 This is a short-loved perennial or biennial.
 While any one plant may only last a few years in your garden, there will be plenty of seedlings to keep things going for years to come.
 While they do self-seed readily, I have never had any trouble keeping this plant under control.

 Special Notes: Zones 4-8.
 Sunny, drought tolerant flowering biennial/perennial.
 Will tolerate partial shade.
 Provides colour and soft texture to cottage and rock garden beds.
 Approximately 100-200 seeds.
-Grown and harvested in the 2018 gardening season.

 Seed Starting and Growing: The easiest way to germinate this seed is to surface sow outdoors in fall or early spring to allow time for cold stratification.
 No fuss, no muss.
 While they may be started indoors in the spring and transplanted outside, it will require some extra preparation.
 Sow seed on the surface of moistened soil and press in without burying as they require light to germinate.
 Place planted up pots in the fridge or in a protected site outdoors where they can receive a chill period to encourage germination.